oneoaas-golib/bosun/docs/system_configuration.md

 #### RedisHost
 The value of `RedisHost` defines the hostname and port to connect to for redis.

+#### RedisPassword
+The value of `RedisPassword` defines an optinal password to use when connecting to redis

 #### LedisDir
 `LedisDir` defines the directory that ledis will store its data in if Ledis is being used instead of Redis.
 The default is `LedisDir = "ledis_data"`